Optiwing logo

 Keyword research is finding search terms that people commonly enter into search engines.
 Keyword research is useful for SEO by allowing us to:

-• Determine the popularity of specific search terms
+Determine the popularity of specific search terms and understand what your audience is actively searching for.

-• Evaluate a keyword's difficulty ranking (How hard it is for a newer or more established website to rank for that keyword)
+Evaluate a keyword's difficulty ranking — how hard it is for a newer or established website to rank for that keyword.

-• Discover new keywords to help inspire our content and writing.
+Discover new keywords to help inspire your content strategy and writing direction.

 With keyword research, we can answer important SEO questions such as: